Category Archives: Ministry

 For Church Planters, Pastor Appreciation Month can be awkward.
 Here’s why:

 1. New believers don’t know that they’re supposed to appreciate the pastor.
-They don’t even know there are religious trinkets like eagles wings paper weights or books by Paul Tripp or coffee cups with Max Lucado quotes that they should buy the pastor.
+They don’t know there are religious trinkets like eagles wings paper weights or books by Paul Tripp or coffee cups with Max Lucado quotes that they should buy the pastor.
 The vast majority of the church has probably never been inside of Lifeway or Family Christian Stores.
 They probably don’t even listen to Christian radio yet.
-So they miss all the hints to appreciate the guy that makes the coffee, sets up the chairs, shakes all the hands, & teaches from the Bible on Sunday’s.
+So they miss all the hints to appreciate the guy that makes the coffee, sets up the chairs, shakes all the hands, and teaches from the Bible on Sunday’s.

-Now Pastors, we shouldn’t take this too seriously.
+Pastors, we shouldn’t take this too seriously.
 Receive the encouragement of any Pastor Appreciation love, but remember our reward is in heaven.
 To receive it here may even be a loss for us in eternity (Matthew 6:2-4).
-And our reward here should be the privilege to serve & see the people grow in faith & knowledge of the Lord (Philippians 4:1; 1 Thessalonians 2:19-20).
+And our reward here should be the privilege to serve and see the people grow in faith & knowledge of the Lord (Philippians 4:1; 1 Thessalonians 2:19-20).
 Pastors should be ENCOURAGED, not ENTITLED.

 There is also great value in Pastor’s Appreciation day for our churches, as they learn to obey verse like Hebrews 13:17: